chanbengz/sustcsc-rs/README.md

 ## Structure

 In this repos you'll find:
-- [Starter's Code](./challenge):  LWE challenge with a sample BKW solver.
+- [Starter's Code](./challenge):  LWE challenge with a sample solver.
 - [Handout](./handout): CI/CD will automatically build sites with `mdbook`,
     so you find it [here](https://sustcsc25.benx.dev).